MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 > The two segments are only coupled if a change to one segment implies a change to another segment.

-### Why is coupling important?

-Coupling is important because the costs of changing software are dominated by rippling changes (which means one section of code is coupled to another section).
+Coupling is important because the costs of changing software are dominated by rippling changes -which means one section of code is coupled to another section.

-The exponetially rippling changes kills you in software design.
+Exponetially rippling changes kills you in software design.

-Reducing coupling takes effort.

-The more you try to reduce coupling, the more expensive it gets.
+Reducing coupling takes effort - the more you try to reduce coupling, the more expensive it gets.
 There is a trade off curve between effort and coupling.

 ## What is cohesion?